 The Trust is exempt from income tax in accordance with paragraph 149(1)(z.2) of Bill C-10, Income Tax Amendments Act.
 As a result, the Trust has not provided for any income tax in these financial statements.

-3 Changes in accounting policies
+3 Future change in accounting policy